This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A video-assisted mediastinoscopy is a procedure to look inside your mediastinum.
 The mediastinum is the space inside your upper chest between and in front of your lungs.

 - Medicines may be given to help decrease pain or prevent or treat an infection.
-Ask your primary healthcare provider (PHP) how to take prescription pain medicine safely.
+Ask your healthcare provider how to take prescription pain medicine safely.